cellml/libcellml/docs/tutorials/solver/solver.rst

 .. container:: dothis

   **1.d** Finally you're ready to solve your model.
-The executable will have been given the prefix :code:`solve_` and then your :code:`baseFileName`, and can be run using the command line flags :code:`-n` to indicate the number of steps to run, and :code:`-dt` to indicate the step size, for example:
+  The executable will have been given the prefix :code:`solve_` and then your :code:`baseFileName`, and can be run using the command line flags :code:`-n` to indicate the number of steps to run, and :code:`-dt` to indicate the step size.
+  For example:

   .. code-block:: console

     ./solve_baseFileName -n 20000 -dt 0.001

-The parameters read from the file, along with your command line arguments are printed to the terminal for checking, and the results of the simulation written to a tab-delimited file with the extension :code:`_solution.txt` after your baseFileName.
+The parameters read from the file, along with your command line arguments are printed to the terminal for checking, and the results of the simulation written to a tab-delimited file with the extension :code:`_solution.txt` after your base file name.

 Python profile solver
 =====================

-The :download:`simplesolver.py<simplesolver.py>` script is a very simple implementation of the Euler stepping method in Python.
-The theory on which it's based can be found on the
+The solver script is a very simple implementation of the Euler stepping method in Python.
-:ref:`Theory of ODE solver<theory_ode_solutions>` page.
+The theory on which it's based can be found on the :ref:`Theory of ODE solver<theory_ode_solutions>` page.

-Requirements:
+You will need to download:

-  - the :download:`simplesolver.py<simplesolver.py>` script.
+  - :download:`simplesolver.py<simplesolver.py>` The solver script.

 Once you've used the :code:`Generator` to write a CellML model into Python format, you need to run it to produce the solution.
 The script can be run from the command line as below:

 .. container:: dothis